-The classical CSP can be seen as a special case of the VCSP in which all cost functions are crisp (i.e., relations).
+The classical constraint satisfaction problem (CSP) can be seen as a special case of the VCSP in which all cost functions are crisp (i.e., relations).
 A language containing only crisp cost functions is called crisp.

 A language Γ is called binary if all cost functions from Γ are of arity at most two.